This is my best attempt towards putting together a complete list of common digestive conditions to help with your research.

 abdomen, like cancer of the colon (large intestine), liver, pancreas, or small intestine because these cancers can have different symptoms, different outlooks, and different treatments.
 All of them can be found HERE.

-- Stomach Ulcers.
 Stomach ulcers (gastric ulcers) are open sores that develop on the lining of the stomach.
 Ulcers can also occur in part of the intestine just beyond the stomach.
-These are called duodenal ulcers.
+They are duodenal ulcers.
 Stomach and duodenal ulcers are sometimes called peptic ulcers.

-So many, right?
-And this is just the surface, the more common ones.
+And this list is just the surface, the more common ones.
 Are there any you’d like to see me go into more detail on?
 Or any that you would add to the list.
 Tell me in the comments below!

 So how do you know if you have any of these and/or want to confirm that what you are experiencing is more than just IBS?
-Get tested!
+It’s like I always say…..you must test, and not guess.

-If you’re wondering where and how to get started with testing, I’ve got ya covered.
-Grab the Beginner’s Guide to Digestive Health Testing.
+If you’re wondering where and how to get started with testing, grab the Beginner’s Guide to Digestive Health Testing.

 You will heal.
 I will help.